fragcolor-xyz/shards/docs/details/shards/General/DropFront.md

-`Drop` drops (removes) the first element of the sequence variable that has been passed to in the `:Name` parameter.
+`DropFront` drops (removes) the first element of the sequence variable that has been passed to in the `:Name` parameter.

 This shard works only on sequences and the parameters `:Key` and `:Global` are not applicable to it.